-It is believed that GM will seek to have more temporary part-time workers going forward.
+It is believed that GM will seek to have more temporary workers going forward.
 While the UAW will certainly be against this, the automaker plans to sway the union by ensuring job security and better health benefits for those remaining unionized employees.

 Source: The Vindicator